GasparISEP/DevOps-PAI/docs/US03/US03_RequirementsAndSpecifications.md

 ## 7. Event Flow
 1. ASC initiates asks to add a Course to a Programme
-2. System guides through selection process:
+2. System guides through a selection process:
     - Programme
     - Study Plan of chosen Programme
     - Course
-3. System validates of Course can be added to Programme
+3. System validates, of Course, can be added to the Programme
 4. System checks for existing registrations
 5. On validation success:
     - Create Course in Study Plan, which stores to which Study Plan of specified Programme the Course will belong